National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 so refer to that if you forgot some steps.

 1. Log in to the Enclave, with MFA.
-1. In our class’s [L0
+1. In our class's [L0
     workspace](https://unite.nih.gov/workspace/compass/view/ri.compass.main.folder.86a7020f-db30-4fd1-b735-bbaf53512365),
-    open to the “Users/” directory and create your personal folder.
+    open to the "Users/" directory and create your personal folder.
 I like [kebab
     case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/#kebab-case)
-    for directory & file names (eg, “will-beasley”, “jerrod-anzalone”, “james-cheng”).
+    for directory & file names (eg, "will-beasley", "jerrod-anzalone", "james-cheng").
-1. Create a new “Code Workbook”.
+1. Create a new "Code Workbook".
-1. Once the workbook opens, rename it to “manipulation-1”.
-(Rename it once it’s open, so some behind-the-scenes files are appropriately adjusted.)
+1. Once the workbook opens, rename it to "manipulation-1".
+(Rename it once it's open, so some behind-the-scenes files are appropriately adjusted.)
 1. Change the environment.
-    1. In the top center of the screen, click the lightning bolt near “Environment (default-r-3.5)”
+    1. In the top center of the screen, click the lightning bolt near "Environment (default-r-3.5)"
-    2. Click “Configure Environment”
+    2. Click "Configure Environment"
-    3. In the left-hand Profiles panel, click “profile-high-driver-cores-and-memory-*limited*”.
-(Remarks that will make sense later: \#1 For workbooks that rely on R, we’ll chose “r4-high-driver-memory”. \#2 We’re using small datasets this session; use more memory for real projects, such as ““profile-high-driver-cores-and-memory”.)
+    3. In the left-hand Profiles panel, click "profile-high-driver-cores-and-memory-*limited*".
+(Remarks that will make sense later: \#1 For workbooks that rely on R, we'll chose "r4-high-driver-memory". \#2 We're using small datasets this session; use more memory for real projects, such as ""profile-high-driver-cores-and-memory".)
-    4. Click the blue “Update Environment” button and wait a few minutes.
+    4. Click the blue "Update Environment" button and wait a few minutes.
 1. It will take the servers a few minutes to create environments for all of us.
-So let’s talk concepts next.
+So let's talk concepts next.

 **Resources**

-- [*The Researcher’s Guide to N3C*](https://national-covid-cohort-collaborative.github.io/guide-to-n3c-v1/)
+- [*The Researcher's Guide to N3C*](https://national-covid-cohort-collaborative.github.io/guide-to-n3c-v1/)
   - [Section 8.4.3 Code
     Workbooks](https://national-covid-cohort-collaborative.github.io/guide-to-n3c-v1/chapters/tools.html#sec-tools-apps-workbook)
 - [N3C Office Hours](https://covid.cd2h.org/support/) on Tuesdays &
   Thursdays

-## Challenge for Today’s Session –1st Try
+## Challenge for Today's Session –1st Try

 - Investigate the observational relationship between covid outcomes and